 Residents of Whale Pass submitted a petition to incorporate with the requisite number of signatures in late 2015.
 After a technical review, staff accepted it for filing on January 7, 2016.
-The first public comment period began when notice of the filing was published on January 8, 2016 and lasted until March 11.
+The first public comment period began when notice of the filing was published on January 8, 2016, and lasted until March 11.
 Only one comment was received.
 LBC staff held an information session on April 14, 2016 at the Whale Pass Community Library, which was attended by 17 people.
+The session covered the incorporation regulations, and process of filing a petition with the LBC.

-This is a preliminary report.
-There will be a public comment period on this report beginning with its April 22, 2016 mailing until May 31, 2016 (see notice in Appendix A).
-After reviewing comments received on this preliminary report, Commerce will issue a final report in June.
-A public hearing is scheduled tentatively for August 2016.
-A tentative schedule is in Appendix C.
+There was a public comment period on the preliminary report beginning with its April 22, 2016 mailing that lasted until May 31, 2016.
+Nine comments were received.
+After reviewing comments received on this preliminary report, the LBC staff has issued this final report.
+A public hearing is scheduled for August 2, 2016.
+The public notice of this report and hearing is in Appendix A. All comments are in Appendix B. The petition schedule is in Appendix C.

-Standards
+Incorporation Standards

-The standards for consideration are found in statutes and regulations.
+The incorporation standards are found in statutes and regulations.
 Where these overlap or are redundant, they will only be addressed once.
 Only standards relevant to the incorporation of a second class city will be addressed in this report.

-Some standards contain factors that commission "may consider" in determining whether the standard is met.
-As the standards use the word "may," it is not required that the commission (or this report) consider all those factors, only that the commission consider whether the standard is met.
+Some standards include factors that the commission "may consider" in determining whether the standard is met.
+As the standards use the word "may," it is not required that the commission (or this report) consider those factors, only that the commission consider whether the standard is met.